-In FY 2020, the prevalence of hemophilia treatment inhibitors was 5.1% which surpassed the FY 2020 target by eight percent.
-The continued decrease in inhibitor prevalence demonstrates marked improvement for the population's management of complications, and preliminary results for FY 2021 are trending similarly.
+In FY 2021, the prevalence of hemophilia treatment inhibitors was 5.0% which surpassed the FY 2021 target by seven and a half percent.
+For the second consecutive year, the measure has been exceeded and the continued decrease in inhibitor prevalence demonstrates marked improvement for the population's management of complications.